zsodur/chatgpt-api-by-browser-script/README.md

 [中文文档](./README.zh.md)

-- This project runs on users' browsers through the Tampermonkey script and converts the web version of ChatGPT operations into an API interface.
+This project runs on users' browsers through the Tampermonkey script and converts the web version of ChatGPT operations into an API interface.
+You can use this API to do some interesting things, such as playing [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT).

+## Features
+- API no cost.
-- If you have a chatgpt plus account, you can use gpt-4.
+- If you have a chatgpt plus account, you can use gpt-4 api.
-- You can use this API to do some interesting things, such as playing [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT).
+- Having unlimited context.
 - Not easy to be banned and easier to handle errors.

 ![ChatGPT API Image](./demo.gif)